 Additional Information

-the above will hopefully provide enough information to allow you to get a contest going under PC2.
+Hopefully the above will provide enough information to allow you to get a contest going under PC2.
 Note however, that it omits many details, including alternative configuration options, additional features, and so forth.
 For example, it does not take into account any of the following PC2 capabilities:

 Use of external interfaces such as the Event Feed and PC2 Web Services